The Woman’s Club of Red Bank

 The Founding Members of the Woman’s Club Of Red Bank

-The women who founded our club overcame many obstacles.
+The women who founded our club in 1870 overcame many obstacles.
 They did not have the right to vote.
 They had little, if any, control over their property, earnings or bodies.
 They were not allowed to serve on a jury.
 They were not permitted to run companies, achieve higher education degrees, or even protect themselves from domestic violence.
 Yet they were able to purchase and maintain our clubhouse as a place where they could teach people how to read!

 General Federation of Women’s Clubs